cryptamin/SessionManager/README.md

 Overview
 --------
 An session manager implementation that help to developing token base systems. it can also generate refresh token, access token, and some security checks
+The generated tokens can use to authenticate a user or a connected system and also it have expiration time

 Support this project!
 ---------------------